 - The Hangar #1 Museum is open daily and consists of two main visitor areas: Orientation Room and Museum area.
 The Orientation Room includes a 4-minute video that introduces the visitor to the Tuskegee Airmen.
 The Museum focuses on the rigors of training, houses two World War II era training aircraft, and takes the visitor back on a journey to the 1940's through a re-creation of some of the sights and sounds of Moton Field during its heyday.
 Groups of 10 or more are asked to call 334/724-0922 to make a reservation.

 - A Scenic Overlook - is available for picnicking, relaxing, reflecting, and walking.
 From there you will enjoy a great view of the Historic Core where original buildings from the 1940's bear witness of times gone by.

 - Over 20 Wayside Exhibits are strategically placed throughout the site that allow you to take a leisurely stroll through Tuskegee Airmen history while you collect tidbits of interesting trivia along the way.

 - Jr. Ranger Activity Booklet and airplane coloring sheets are available for children of various ages--see Ranger on duty for details.

-- Annual Memorial Day weekend Tuskegee Airmen Fly-In sponsored by Negro Airmen International and the City of Tuskegee the Saturday before Memorial Day.
+- Annual Memorial Day weekend Tuskegee Airmen Fly-In sponsored by the City of Tuskegee the Saturday before Memorial Day.
 The Fly-In is open to the public and features historic aircraft, military fly-bys, aerobatics, exhibits, vendors, food, and fun, fun, fun.
 This event is a great kick-off to the summer season.